 Avalanche Avalanche, Carl Andre, Joseph Beuys, Richard Long, Michael Heizer, Robert Smithson, Willoughby Sharp and Liza Béar Periodicals / Out of Print Periodicals $125.00

 Control Lili Fischer, Stephen Willats, Helen Chadwick, Michael Peel, Bernhard Sandfort, Fred Forest and Control Magazine Periodicals $12.00

 S.M.S.
 William Copley, Su Braden, James Lee Byars, Walter De Maria, Richard Hamilton, Julien Levy, Kasper Konig, Sol Mednick, Irving Petlin, Nancy Reitkopf, Christo and La Monte Young and Marian Zazeela Books / Multiples $300.00

 Heresies #27 Heresies Collective and Heresies Periodicals $15.00

-The Fox Mel Ramsden, Sarah Charlesworth, Joseph Kosuth, Preston Heller, Michael Corris, Andrew Menard, Ian Burn, Fox and editors Periodicals / Out of Print Periodicals $75.00
+The Fox Mel Ramsden, Sarah Charlesworth, Joseph Kosuth, Preston Heller, Michael Corris, Andrew Menard, Ian Burn and Fox Periodicals / Out of Print Periodicals $65.00

 Aside from being some form of a magazine, probably the only characteristics that all the publications above share is that they are “independent” productions – that is, relatively small edition runs with no major commercial affiliations or prospects, and that they aspire towards forms and processes of innovation in the arts.
 While there are overlapping topics, strategies, and communities represented within this listing, it is otherwise a highly diverse grouping of publications.